shaunzzhou/DM-Fake-News-Detection/README.md

 -   **Dataset link:** [Kaggle: Fake and Real News Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification)

+Brief Description of `csv` files:

+-   Original csv file is split into 3 csv files (`part1.csv`, `part2.csv`, `part3.csv`) so that each csv file is small enough to be pushed to GitHub.
+-   `processed_data.csv` contains all 3 csv parts combined and basic preprocessing has been done such as tokenization and stemming which can be found in `stemming.ipynb`, this csv file is subsequently used in the `model_experiments` folder.

 ## Data Collection

 This project uses news articles scraped from various sources, including reliable and unreliable websites.
 The structure of the dataset is as follows: